stpettersens/ssid/README.md

 # ssid
-SSID detection and connect library for Rust
+SSID detection and connect library for Rust.